bethiasun/bethiasun.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I will be attending NeurIPS in person this year.
-Please come say hi if you'd like to chat! :sparkles: :scientist: :smile:
+Please come say hi if you'd like to chat! :sparkles: :woman_scientist: :blush: